autoplot/documentation/datasources/CDAWeb.md

 which means from the data identified as "OMNI2_H0_MRG1HR" plot the parameter "DST1800", loading data to cover the time range "Oct 2016."

-File&rarr;Add Plot From&rarrCDAWeb will connect to the CDAWeb servers and download a file indicating what products they offer.
+File&rarr;Add Plot From&rarr;CDAWeb will connect to the CDAWeb servers and download a file indicating what products they offer.

 <img src='http://autoplot.org/wiki/images/CDAWebDB.png' width=160>